 There are 31.7 million small businesses in the US as of March 2021.
 So if you’re beginning a new entrepreneurial journey, you’re in good company!

-Starting a new, successful business is a huge dream for many.
+Starting a new, successful business is a huge dream for many, especially in the field of paint estimating services.
 There’s nothing more appealing than being your own boss, following your passions, and choosing your working hours.

 But the reality is a bit different.
 You need to ensure you have legal business practices and that you set up your venture the right way so nothing will get in the way.

 You can take care of most legalities when you set up your business so, lucky for you, all you have to do is maintain them.
 Follow these tips to start your 100% legal, successful business today!